erin711/erin711.github.io/_posts/2021-10-25-new post of natural museum.md

 ---

 ## Introduction/Backgraound
-The wildlife Photograher of the Year has been run by the Natural History Museun every year since 1964.
+The wildlife Photograher of the Year has been run by the Natural History Museum every year since 1964.

 ## Layout
 At the top, there are explanation of the exhibit, (plus a list of filter, if they are being used.)
 At the bottom is an online form.